-While travelling around Hong Kong, we realized how the attractions and even Halal food places are located within walking distance from the public transport stops!
-Popular locations such as Hong Kong Disneyland or Causeway Bay have their own MTR stops so you’ll just to walk out of the station to reach your destination.
+While travelling around Hong Kong, we realized how the attractions and even Halal food places are located within walking distance from public transport stops!
+Popular locations such as Hong Kong Disneyland or Causeway Bay have their own MTR stops so you’ll just have to walk out of the station to reach your destination.

 Bonus: Star Ferry